Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

-Twin Larder aren't just a zero waste shop, as great as that is.
-They're also passionate about helping their local community move to a zero waste lifestyle, by creating a Facebook community, they run refill pop ups at local events, organise litter picks and they're helping a local primary school to setup a local Terracycle drop-off point.
+Twin Larder isn't just a zero waste shop, as great as that is.
+They're also passionate about helping their local community move to a zero waste lifestyle, by creating a Facebook community, they run refill pop ups at local events, organise litter picks and they're helping a local primary school set up a local Terracycle drop-off point.

 Harriets of Hove, Hove